 In short, the landscape around here is stunning.

 So, it’s no surprise this is a popular place among Hollywood celebrities!

 Plus, as it’s a mere 50 miles from Milan, you can easily indulge in a spot of retail therapy and cathedral exploring before visiting.

 Although the surroundings will give you a sophisticated feel, you need to bring reliable walking shoes.

-The cobbled streets and pretty colourful buildings in Bellagio are beautiful, but there’s plenty of steps in the Old Town.
+The cobbled streets and pretty colorful buildings in Bellagio are beautiful, but there are plenty of steps in the Old Town.

-Plus, there’s plenty of the lakeside promenades, hillside hikes, and shoreline strolls that you can take during your visit!
+And if you’re up for exploring, there’s no shortage of lakeside promenades, hillside hikes, and shoreline strolls that you can take during your visit!

 And if you’ve already got Bellagio on your itinerary, check out the picturesque streets and sunsets in Varenna!